Good afternoon, friends, music lovers, thrill seekers, conversation.

 So, I mean, if you're going to show his face, how about we show the faces of all the people that he has hurt?

-I mean, uh I f I find this really reprehensible that they're allowed to continue to show it without any um thought to the people and the s and the hurt and the absolute disaster that he's Well, in the case in the case of Zirkawi, uh it is the U.S. military showing the pictures and the media, of course, eating it up.
+I mean, I find this really reprehensible that they're allowed to continue to show it without any thought to the people and the hurt and the absolute disaster that he has.

-One of the reasons for it is to prove to the Western world and the uh Muslim world that he's dead.
+One of the reasons for it is to prove to the Western world and the Muslim world that he's dead.

-Uh if we just go out there and insert it or assert it and say we don't we're not going to show pictures because it's too gruesome, uh, then there would be doubters, so we have the pictures.
+If we just go out there and assert it and say we're not going to show pictures because it's too gruesome, then there would be doubters.

-After that first one or two days where we prove that he's dead, when they keep using this, oh he m he may have been, you know, why do you sus By the way, why do you suspect that is being done?
+After that first one or two days where we prove that he's dead, when they keep using this, oh, he may have been, you know.

-Uh when when I was talking to my husband when we first learned of this, I said within seconds we're going to have, as you call them the drive-by media, which I completely agree with, starting to uh uh uh uh make these analogies that you know he was uh uh held by us and we we we did him in and you know I just I knew that this was going to to come about.
+I said, within seconds, we're going to have, as you called in the drive-by meeting, which I completely agree with, starting to make these analogies that, you know, he was held by us and we did him in.

-Even be before you were on the air, before you mentioned it, I knew this was going to come about.
+Even before you were on the air, before you mentioned it, I knew this was going to come about.

-And I think that they're they're trying to eventually show his face constantly to make a victim out of him.
+And I think that they're trying to eventually show his face constantly to make a victim out of him.

 Yeah, that's exactly right.

-Uh what happens when the U.S. military gets in gear, how unfair it is that it just, you know, okay, so we had him.
+What happens when the U.S. military gets in gear, how unfair it is that it just, you know, okay, so we had him.

-Why drop five hundred pound bombs?
+Why drop 500-pound bombs?

-Why I mean, why why go to such exit?
+I mean, why go to such excess?

-Why not go over there try to negotiate?
+Why not go there, try to negotiate?

 Why not try to capture?